 Every year, the Father Ryan community comes together for Relay For Life to raise money for the fight against cancer.
-As the largest student-led Relay For Life in the country, last year's event was one to remember.
-Students reached their goal and raised $175,233 for cancer research, and we couldn’t be prouder!
-This achievement brings the lifetime total raised by Father Ryan's Relay for Life to $1.54M!
-Mark your calendars for Saturday, October 29 for the 2022 Relay for Life.
-We can't wait to see you there!
+As the largest student-led Relay For Life in the country, the 2022 event was one to remember.
+Students reached their goal and raised $183,542.62 for cancer research, and we couldn’t be prouder!
+This achievement brings the lifetime total raised by Father Ryan's Relay for Life to $1.72M!

 Students, faculty, and community members spent a Saturday on campus honoring cancer survivors and fighters, participating in fun events to raise money, and walking endless laps around the track as a reminder that no one ever walks alone in the fight against cancer.
-Thank you to Relay For Life Co-Chairs Clara Johnson ’22 and Catherine Scott ’22 and the entire Relay For Life Committee for all of your outstanding work to make this event a success!
+Thank you to Relay For Life Co-Chairs Grace Holland '23 and Kate McDonnell '23 and the entire Relay For Life Committee for all of your outstanding work to make this event a success!

 Grace Holland '23 is thrilled to serve as co-chair for the 2022 Relay for Life to help raise money for a cause close to her heart.